stevedylandev/ozdocs/CONTRIBUTING.md

 bun install
 ```

-3. Run the `dev` server to see a live preview and have your changes reflected
+3. Run the `dev` server to see a live preview and have your changes reflected at `http://localhost:3000`

 ```bash
 bun dev